 Philip Mansfield enjoys acclaim for his distinguished competition practice, which encompasses mergers, cartel investigations and other behavioural matters.

-Philip Mansfield is a UK-qualified partner in Allen & Overy LLP's London antitrust group, who advises on EU and UK competition law matters and splits his time between the London and Brussels offices.
-He has led meetings with agencies around the world on merger, cartel and behavioural matters for various clients, including with the European Commission (EC), UK agencies, the US Department of Justice, the US Federal Trade Commission, the US Court of North California, the Korea Fair Trade Commission, the Japan Fair Trade Commission and China's Ministry of Commerce.
+Philip Mansfield is a senior partner in Allen & Overy's London antitrust group, splitting his time between the London and Brussels offices.
+He has led meetings for various clients with agencies around the world on merger, cartel and behavioural matters, including with the European Commission (EC), UK and US agencies, and China's Ministry of Commerce.

-He has an established track record of representing companies in successfully raising and defending behavioural complaints before the EC and the UK courts relating to interoperability (Sun Microsystems/Microsoft, PSI/IBM), bundling (Microsoft/Opera, Microsoft/Vista), patent pools (Premaitha, DVD6C/iODRA) and patent ambush (Micron/Rambus).
+Philip has an established track record of helping companies to successfully raise and defend behavioural complaints before the EC and the UK courts relating to interoperability, bundling, patent pools and patent ambush.

-Allen & Overy's antitrust and competition practice comprises over 120 specialists operating across Asia, Australia, Europe and North America.
-The practice advises corporate clients and financial institutions on their global antitrust policies, litigation and regulatory strategies and has acted on some of the highest-profile and most complex cases in recent years.
+Allen & Overy's global antitrust and competition practice comprises over 120 specialists operating across APAC, Europe and North America.
+The practice advises corporate clients and financial institutions on their global antitrust transactions, policies, litigation and regulatory strategies, and regularly acts on some of the highest-profile and most complex cases in the market.